0chain/0chain/docs/unit-tests.md

 function to work in, then don't.
 Really don't.
 Strive to minimise the amount of setup you need.

 Idiot check the function's purpose.
-Yuo should know by now, but just make sure.
+You should know by now, but just make sure.
 Do your tests align with these purposes.

 ## Mocks